TucanoCode04/my-obsidian-vault/5 - Brain/Quantum Condensed Matter Physics/04 - Metal model and Sommerfeld Model.md

 $$\psi (x) = \frac{1}{\sqrt{L}} e^{i k x}$$
 Where $k$ is the wavevector in the x-direction.
 The wavevector is related to the wavelength $\lambda$ of the electron wave by the relation:
 $$k = \frac{2 \pi}{\lambda}$$
+We can see that the wavevector determines the wavelength of the electron wave, and thus its momentum and energy.
+We can extract the energy of the electron from the Schrödinger equation:
+$$E = \frac{\hbar^2 k^2}{2m}$$
+Where $k^2 = k_x^2 + k_y^2 + k_z^2$ is the square of the magnitude of the wavevector.
+This relation shows that the energy of the electron is proportional to the square of its wavevector, which means that higher wavevectors correspond to higher energies.

 ## References